Privacy choices

 # not Delta E, RGB distance, or OKLCH distance.

-# Fallback chooses strongest available raw contrast.
+# Strongest available fallback chooses highest raw contrast.

 # Tie-breaker: closest HSL lightness to the source.